jeromelesaux/martine/README.md

 * -sna copy output files in a new CPC image Sna.
 * -reducer reducing color filter (3 gradients are available)
 * -mask string
-    	Mask to apply on each bit of the sprite (to apply an and operation on each pixel with the value #AA [in hexdecimal: #AA or 0xAA, in decimal: 170] ex: martine -i myimage.png -w 40 -h 80 -mask #AA -m 0 -maskand)
+    	Mask to apply on each bit of the sprite (to apply an and operation on each pixel with the value #AA [in hexdecimal: #AA or 0xAA, in decimal: 170] ex: martine -in myimage.png -width 40 -height 80 -mask #AA -mode  0 -maskand)
 * -maskand 	Will apply an AND operation on each byte with the mask
 * -maskor Will apply an OR operation on each byte with the mask
 * -tilemap